Why Civil Service Preparation During College is a Smart Choice for Aspirants

 Civil services are one of the most prestigious and impactful career options in India.
-Whether you are aiming for UPSC or State PCS, the competition is intense.
+Whether you are aiming for UPSC or State PSC, the competition is intense.
 While many candidates wait until after graduation to start their preparation, civil service preparation during college offers distinct advantages.
 It provides ample time to understand core subjects, build a disciplined study routine, and gain valuable insights into the exam process.
 In this blog, we will discuss the benefits and strategies for starting civil service preparation during college.

 1. Building a Strong Foundation Early